-As a final step, we also remove any fixations which are shorter than $50ms$, which will remove points that the participants did not fixate, except the first gaze point $g_0$.
-We pick this value as it seems to provide a good balance between filtering non-fixation points and not removing too much data.
-Lower values result in very little filtering due to the low frequency of \textit{Webgazer} and higher values can result in over-filtering.
-It is important to note that both of these steps will significantly impact all the downstream tasks with features derived from these fixations.
+As a final step, we also remove any fixations that are shorter than $50ms$.
+For webcams with sampling rates below 25Hz, this means that participants need to fixate the same region at least over the duration of two gaze points to be merged into a fixation.
+This process removes about 62.8\% of the total gaze samples after fixation detection.
+We use a value of $50ms$ as it provides a good balance between filtering non-fixation points and not losing too many data points.
+Lower values result in very little filtering due to the low frequency of \textit{WebGazer} and higher values result in over-filtering.
+It is important to note that both of these steps will significantly impact all the downstream tasks with eye movement measures derived from these fixations.

-We pick this method as a simple initial approach that does not make strong assumptions about the quality of the gaze data collected and provides a good starting point for analysis.
+We select this method for fixation detection as a simple initial approach that does not make strong assumptions about the quality of the gaze data collected and provides a sensible starting point for analysis.